dotnet-ad/AutoFindViews/README.md

 **Warning:** files are generated only during build.

-**Warning:** auto-completion can be broken, just reopen your view files that reference your layouts.
+**Warning:** auto-completion can be broken (visual studio doesn't reload files at build time), is it occcurs, unload then reload the project.

 ![illustration](Documentation/illustration.png)